xingbpshen/nested-diffusion/README.md

-# Improving Robustness and Reliability in Medical Image Classification with Latent-Guided Diffusion and Nested-Ensembles
+# Medical Image Classification with Latent-Guided Diffusion and Nested-Ensembles

 This repository contains the official implementation of the paper: